benymaxparsa/benymaxparsa.github.io/_pages/about.md

   - /about.html
 ---

-Parsa KamaliPour is currently an undergraduate student of computer engineering at Vali-e-Asr university of Rafsanjan.
-His major focus is software engineering.
-He’s passionate about theoretical computer science, with interests in algorithm design, game theory, randomized algorithms, community detection, graph theory, and so on.
-In addition to being an undergraduate research assistant, he has been a teacher assistant for more than five courses to this day.
+Parsa KamaliPour is currently an undergraduate computer engineering student at the Vali-e-Asr university of Rafsanjan.
+The area of his major is Software Engineering.

+He’s passionate about theoretical computer science, with interests in the Design & Analysis of Algorithms, Graph Algorithms, Data Mining, Algorithmic Game Theory, Machine Learning, and so on.

+In addition to being an undergraduate research assistant, he has been a teacher assistant for more than ten courses to this day.
 He intends to continue his studies at the graduate level in the near future.

 ## Before getting into the University: